in Fish and Wildlife Technology

 Why Choose Fleming

-The Fish and Wildlife Technology program benefits from the expertise and enthusiasm of faculty who have had real-life experience in the field, and from the focus on hands-on, experiential learning.
-We also help you secure your future, as many employers, such as the Ontario Ministries of the Environment and Natural Resources or private environmental consulting firms, are looking for graduates from this program.
+The Fish and Wildlife Technology program benefits from the expertise and enthusiasm of faculty with extensive real-life experience in the field, and from hands-on, experiential learning.
+We also help you secure your future, as many governmental and private employers are looking for graduates from this program.
 Our contacts are a valuable resource in your career development.

 Common First Semester